-VI.
+VIII.
 Duties and Responsibilities

 In each school, the Principal is responsible for receiving complaints/reports of violations of this Policy at the school level.
 The Superintendent is responsible for receiving complaints/reports of violations by a Principal or a Deputy Superintendent.
 The Chair of the School Committee is responsible for receiving complaints/reports of violations by the Superintendent.
 Any other person designated by the Principal, Superintendent, or School Committee Chair to receive complaints/reports shall forward them to the person responsible for receiving them under this paragraph.
-A Coordinator identified in Section II will be consulted regarding next steps consistent with this Policy and applicable law.
+A Coordinator identified in Section VII below will be consulted regarding next steps consistent with this Policy and applicable law.

 PSB staff, independent contractors and school volunteers who witness or become aware of discrimination, sexual harassment and/or retaliation shall immediately report such conduct to their direct superior.
-If the reporting party does not feel comfortable reporting to their direct superior, they may report it to the Superintendent or a Coordinator identified in Section II.
+If the reporting party does not feel comfortable reporting to their direct superior, they may report it to the Superintendent.
 All allegations of Sexual Harassment shall be reported to the Title IX Coordinator.